dorotamierzwa/dorotamierzwa.github.io/_posts/2017-11-05-Lists-dictionaries-for-loop-problems.md

 {'Anne': '7 ', 'John': '5 ', 'Ted': '0 ', 'Lisa': '2 ', 'Ron': ‘1, … }
 ```

-## Problem #4 Create strings with data from a dictionary
+## Problem #4 Create strings with data from a dictionary.

 An inverse problem is to extract data from *dictionary* created in Problem #3 and write full sentences.
 This turns out to be simple with just two lines of code and .items() method, that produces list of tuples with two values.